-Where the UCCJEA and the adopting states’ laws can be complicated, Bikel & Schanfield can help.
+Where the UCCJEA and the adopting states’ laws can be complicated, Bikel Rosenthal & Schanfield can help.
 Determining your child’s home state, or defending that determination, can be aided by the assistance of experienced attorneys.
 We command decades of legal experience, and we can capably assist with even the most complicated interstate child custody disputes.

-Understand the appropriate jurisdiction for your divorce
+What is the appropriate jurisdiction for your divorce?

 A divorce court only has power to preside over your divorce proceedings if it has “jurisdiction,” mentioned above.
 Jurisdiction brings with it the authority to issue orders in the proceedings before the court—alimony, determination of what is and is not marital property, among other legal issues.
 If you and your spouse live in separate states, this can create a complicated issue.
 Sometimes, the mere act of filing first can determine the court that will preside over your proceedings.

-Jurisdiction can turn on timing and residency; if your spouse has recently moved to a new state, he or she may still be a resident of New York, and that can make jurisdiction more clear cut.
+Jurisdiction can turn on timing and residency; if your spouse has recently moved to a new state, he or she may still be a resident of New York, and that can make jurisdiction more clear-cut.
 Each spouse will need to be served notice in a manner that is procedurally compliant in the state with jurisdiction, and in some nuanced situations either state can be said to have jurisdiction to enter an enforceable judgment in your divorce suit.

-Depending on your situation, you will likely benefit by enlisting the assistance of the competent divorce lawyers at Bikel & Schanfield to help you determine, among other things: (1) the appropriate jurisdiction for your divorce; (2) whether your interstate divorce situation is complicated or relatively simple; (3) the procedural requirements in the jurisdiction you find your divorce in; and (4) the appropriate service of process procedures in that jurisdiction.
+Depending on your situation, you will likely benefit by enlisting the assistance of the competent divorce lawyers at Bikel Rosenthal & Schanfield to help you determine, among other things: (1) the appropriate jurisdiction for your divorce; (2) whether your interstate divorce situation is complicated or relatively simple; (3) the procedural requirements in the jurisdiction you find your divorce in; and (4) the appropriate service of process procedures in that jurisdiction.

-Mixed fault, at-fault, and no-fault states
+What are mixed fault, at-fault, and no-fault states?

 When it comes to the reasons giving rise to the divorce, New York is a mixed fault state, and was the last state to begin offering no-fault divorce in 2010.
 That means that New York family law courts recognize both no-fault and at-fault divorce.
 No-fault divorce means that there has simply been an “irretrievable breakdown” between spouses for a period of at least six months.
 At-fault divorce can involve a range of potential situations giving rise to the divorce, including: